nestordemeure/AdaHessianJax/README.md

 [Jax](https://github.com/google/jax) implementation of the [AdaHessian optimizer](https://github.com/amirgholami/adahessian), a second order based optimizer for neural networks.

-**Warning:** This is a work in progress not operational yet (I hope to get a clean working version within a week).

 ## Usage

 You can install this librarie with: